Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 This database is considered your single source of truth concerning everything that happened throughout the duration of your project.
 Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated team member, updates the information in this one location.
 Tracking administrative information in this one database, rather than across disparate spreadsheets, emails, and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.

+> **Note** <br> <br>
+I want to reiterate this single source of truth concept.
+Information is often coming in from multiple sources (e.g., data collectors in the field, emails to project coordinators from teachers, conversations with administrators).
+It is important to train your team that all relevant contact information (e.g., name change, new email, moved out of district) that is gleaned must be updated in the participant tracking database alone.
+If people track this information in other sources, such as their own personal spreadsheets, there is no longer a single source of truth, there are multiple sources of truth.
+This makes it very difficult to keep track of what is going on in a project.
+Whether a single person is designated to update information in this database, or multiple, make sure team members know how to update information or who to contact to update information.

 ## Benefits

 A thorough and complete participant database that is updated regularly is beneficial for the following reasons: